AnchanaK24/Cart-Management/README.md

 # Cart-Management
 **Introduction**
-•	A virtual ecommerce website using Node js, Express js, Express handlebars and Mongoose.
+>A virtual ecommerce website using Node js, Express js, Express handlebars and Mongoose.

 **Technology**
     The application is built with: